psrenergy/PSRDatabase.jl/docs/src/psrdatabase/rules.md

 A set is a collection of unique values associated with an element from a Collection.
 Sets are similar to vectors, but they do not have a specific order and have to be unique.

-- In case of a set attribute, a table should be created with its name indicating the name of the Collection and the name of the attribute, separated by `_set_`, such as `COLLECTION_set_ATTRIBUTE`.
+- In case of a set attribute, a table should be created with its name indicating the name of the Collection and the name of a group of the attribute, separated by `_set_`, such as `COLLECTION_set_GROUP_OF_ATTRIBUTES`.

 - The table must contain a Column named `id`.
 - The table must not have any primary keys.